 Add Relevant Buttons

 Add icons to your social media pages to the footer or the header of your newsletter or website so people can easily find your LinkedIn Page.
 So, go and look for the most up-to-date version of LinkedIn’s logo and add it to your website.
 You can also use LinkedIn Plugins to add the follow and share buttons.
+Consider adding a relevant button as it is included as one of LinkedIn best practices.

 Whether you decide to post a video on LinkedIn or an image or an update, do it daily.
 Up to 40 percent of LinkedIn users access the platform daily, so think of the engagement you can drive and the audience you can target if you post every day.